 In fact, I hate it so much that I only do it to give myself an excuse to go shopping.
 My husband doesn’t understand the logic of this incentive (“Why clean your closet only to shove it full of more clothes?”), but my girlfriends understand.

-Anyway, here’s the deal about how to clean your closet: if it’s a mess now, it’s going to take you most of the day to put things in order.
+Here’s the deal about cleaning your closet: if it’s a mess now, it’s going to take you most of the day to put things in order.
 But there’s good news, too.
-Once you complete the Total Closet Cleaning Checklist below, you’ll only have to spend a few minutes each week to keep things in shape.
-That’s what the Regular Closet Cleaning Checklist covers, and believe me, the sheer amount of work you’re about to put in for the total closet cleaning will make those few weekly minutes seem like a breeze.
+Once you complete the Total Closet Cleaning Checklist you just need to use the Regular Closet Cleaning Checklist a few minutes each week to keep it looking great.

 Straighten what’s there:

 - Gather clean clothes and sort them into two piles: clothes to hang, and clothes to fold.